 Upper-level law students working in the Creighton Immigrant and Refugee Clinic will gain valuable experience while helping a vulnerable population through one of the legal system’s most complex branches.
 The clinic will focus primarily on three types of clients:

 - Victims of human trafficking or other abuse

 Housing, guardianship and domestic violence cases pertaining to refugees and immigrants will also be covered in partnership with the Milton R. Abrahams Civil Legal Clinic.

-The new immigration and ref ugee clinic is led by Professor Charles “Shane” Ellison, special assistant professor of law in the Creighton Immigrant and Refugee Clinic.
+The new immigration and ref ugee clinic is led by Professor Charles “Shane” Ellison, Director of the Immigrant and Refugee Clinic.
 The clinic operates in partnership with the nonprofit organization, Immigrant Legal Center (formerly Justice for Our Neighbors-Nebraska), of which Ellison is also the legal director.

 Applying for Legal Services

 If you’re a Douglas County resident who falls within the federal poverty guidelines and require legal assistance on an immigration matter, you may be eligible to obtain free assistance from the Creighton Immigrant and Refugee Clinic.
 Please call 855.307.6730 between 9 and 11 a.m., or 1:30 and 3:30 p.m.
 Monday through Thursday to request assistance using the Nebraska Immigration Legal Assistance Hotline.